Business Finance Acronyms: Decoding Jargon in 2026

 Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) is a widely used measure of a company’s operating performance.
 It’s a proxy for a company’s profitability and cash-generating ability before accounting for financing decisions, accounting decisions, and tax environments.

 Gross Profit Margin (GPM) is a simple yet insightful metric that shows the percentage of revenue remaining after deducting the cost of goods sold (COGS).
 It directly reflects pricing strategies and production efficiency.
+In 2026, GPM remains a primary indicator for operational efficiency in manufacturing and retail.

 What this means in practice: A sales team might track leads generated and conversion rates as KPIs, while a manufacturing team might focus on production cycle times and defect rates.
-EBITDA is often used by analysts to compare the operating performance of companies across different industries and capital structures.
+EBITDA is often used by analysts to compare the operating performance of companies across different industries and capital structures. offers further insights into setting effective KPIs.

 Diving Deeper: Finance and Accounting Specifics